Can You Be Tracked If Using a VPN in 2024

 Tracked If Using VPN

-Virtual Private Network (VPN) is in itself a privacy tool that has a long list of features that are known to many.
-However, there are questions regarding the authenticity of a VPN and the concern whether a can VPN be traced or not.
+Virtual Private Network (VPN) is a privacy tool with many well-known features.
+However, there are questions regarding its authenticity and whether it can be traced.

 Trusting every VPN in the present era isn’t a good idea.
-This is because; there are many malicious entities that could use the VPN popularity for a virulent purpose and also the snooping techniques are becoming advanced.
-In this article, we will discuss some of the major reasons which have.
+Many malicious entities could use VPN popularity for a virulent purpose, and snooping techniques are advancing.
+In this article, we will discuss some of the major reasons why.

 Do VPNs work in every case?

-A VPN uses the principle of encryption and IP obscuring to provide a secure connection between the device and the VPN server.
-All the user data is encrypted through VPN tunneling and is sent to the internet, which prevents malicious activity due to data snooping.
+A VPN uses encryption and IP obscuring to provide a secure connection between the device and the VPN server.
+All user data is encrypted through VPN tunneling and is sent to the internet, which prevents malicious activity due to data snooping.

-Due to these VPN features, it is used for many reasons such as website unblocking, secure torrenting, bypassing ISP throttling, remaining secure while being on public Wi-Fi, and other reasons.
+Due to these VPN features, it is used for many reasons, such as website unblocking, secure torrenting, bypassing ISP throttling, remaining secure while using public Wi-Fi, and others.

 Unfortunately, certain flaws could make your actual IP address visible even with a VPN connection.
 If you have previously searched for VPN details then you might be aware of these flaws and if not, here is a quick glance at it.

-IP leak occurs for many reasons but with a VPN, IP leaks are mainly due to DNS requests.
+IP leaks occur for many reasons, but with a VPN, IP leaks are mainly due to DNS requests.
 Most devices have a default setting of ISP DNS server through which all the internet DNS requests are processed, and the internet provider can monitor all the user activity.

 However, when a VPN is connected, it changes the device’s DNS settings to the anonymous VPN DNS servers.
-Through such settings, it is made sure that the website you are accessing and your internet provider remain unaware of your actual IP address.
+Such settings ensure that the website you are accessing and your internet provider remain unaware of your actual IP address.

-Unfortunately, sometimes your device settings revert back to the default ISP DNS servers in the presence of a VPN, and it remains ignored.
-This makes your IP address visible to the internet provider and the online entities.
+Unfortunately, sometimes, your device settings revert back to the default ISP DNS servers in the presence of a VPN, and they remain ignored.
+This makes your IP address visible to the internet provider and online entities.

-There are many reasons for reverting the default DNS settings.
+There are many reasons to revert to the default DNS settings.
 Yet, a VPN with DNS leak protection could avoid this issue by continuously monitoring whether the VPN DNS produces every DNS request.

 This type of leak is also known as a DNS leak.